vinni-bio/WS-20160909/README.md

 `AY303843.1`
 5. For search set, select 'Nucleotide collection' and exclude "Ursidae" from the search
 6. Press "BLAST"
-7. Scroll down through results and select the appropriate outgroup sequence(s) with 100% query cover.
+7. Scroll down through the BLAST results and select the appropriate outgroup sequence(s) with 100% query cover.
 For example, I chose:
 `Panthera pardus AY525041.1` (Leopard)
-8. Click on the accession number to see the GenBank sequence record
-9. If option is available, click the popset to see all other sequences from the same study.
+8. Save the outgroup sequence into the 'fasta' file: